kyzooghost/blockchain-developer-bootcamp-final-project/README.md

     npm install

-## DEPLOYING ON GANACHE
+## DEPLOYING ON GANACHE TESTNET

-To deploy your own instance of the Pharmacy smart contract on a Ganache test blockchain, you will first need to install Ganache - https://www.trufflesuite.com/ganache
+To deploy your own instance of the Pharmacy smart contract on a Ganache testnet blockchain, you will first need to install Ganache - https://www.trufflesuite.com/ganache

 You will then need to link this project to Ganache by using Ganache's 'ADD PROJECT' feature and selecting this project's truffle-config.js file.